-The indicated horsepower calculation discussed in the preceding paragraph is the theoretical power of a frictionless engine.
+The indicated horsepower calculation discussed in the last paragraph in the preceding post is the theoretical power of a frictionless engine.
 The total horsepower lost in overcoming friction must be subtracted from the indicated horsepower to arrive at the actual horsepower delivered to the propeller.
 The power delivered to the propeller for useful work is known as brake horsepower (bhp).
 The difference between indicated and brake horsepower is known as friction horsepower, which is the horsepower required to overcome mechanical losses, such as the pumping action of the pistons, the friction of the pistons, and the friction of all other moving parts.

 The measurement of an engine’s bhp involves the measurement of a quantity known as torque or twisting moment.
 Torque is the product of a force and the distance of the force from the axis about which it acts, or

 Torque = force × distance

 (at right angles to the force)

 Torque is a measure of load and is properly expressed in pound-inches (lb-in) or pound-feet (lb-ft).
 Torque should not be confused with work, which is expressed in inch-pounds (in-lb) or foot-pounds (ft-lb).

 There are numerous devices for measuring torque, such as a dynamometer or a torque meter.
 One very simple type of device that can be used to demonstrate torque calculations is the Prony brake.
 [Figure 1-40] All of these torque-measuring devices are usable to calculate power output of an engine on a test stand.
 It consists essentially of a hinged collar, or brake, which can be clamped to a drum splined to the propeller shaft.
 The collar and drum form a friction brake, which can be adjusted by a wheel.